Europe has liters for volume, grams for weight, meters for length, and centigrade for temperature.

 Weights and measures in Europe are drastically different than those we know in the USA.
-Every country uses the metric system, with only a few exceptions and only in Britain.
-Even that is different in peculiar ways.
+Every country uses the metric system, with only a few exceptions and those are only allowed in Britain, within limits.
+So if you didn't learn it in middle school this chapter is a quick lesson in a fundamental part of the European infrastructure.

 First, let's take a short refresher course on ordinary American weights and measures.
 The American system is derived from the system historically used in Britain.
 Because it is "derived from" you may correctly infer that they are not identical.